 Plant Protection in Cabbage Farming:- The following are the pests and diseases found in Cabbage crops.

 - Cabbage Worm

 - American Bollworm

 - Bagrada Bug

-Crop rotation, resistant cultivars and usage of registered chemicals are some common ways of fighting these vicious pests.
-Cabbage is has a high probability of attracting various sorts of pests and insects.
-Some products that will prevent attack of pests and insects are insecticidal soaps, neem oil extracts, spinosad, carbaryl and permethryin.
+Crop rotation, resistant cultivars, and the usage of registered chemicals are some common ways of fighting these vicious pests.
+Cabbage has a high probability of attracting various sorts of pests and insects.
+Some products that will prevent the attack of pests in cabbage are insecticidal soaps, neem oil extracts, spinosad, carbaryl, and permethryin.

 - Diseases found in Cabbage Farming: The major post-harvest diseases in cabbage are caused by Botrytis and Sclerotinia.
-These rots occurs dark lesions on the outer leaves, and progress inwards until the whole head is infected.
+These rots occur in dark lesions on the outer leaves and progress inwards until the whole head is infected.

 Marketing in Cabbage Farming:- The harvested cabbage can be transported to local markets.